-- Other types of organizations.
-Allowability of costs incurred by other types of organizations that may be Subrecipients under a prime award is determined as follows: - Institutions of higher education.
-Allowability is determined in accordance with: 2 CFR 220 Cost Principles for Educational Institutions - ii.
-Other nonprofit organizations.
-Allowability is determined in accordance with: 2 CFR 230 Cost Principles for Nonprofit Organizations - iii.
-Hospitals.
-Allowability is determined in accordance with the provisions of: Title 45 Appendix E to Part 74-Principles for Determining Costs Applicable to Research and Development Under Grants and Contracts With Hospitals - iv.
+- b.
+Other types of organizations.
+Allowability of costs incurred by other types of organizations that may be Subrecipients under a prime award is determined as follows: - i.
+Institutions of higher education.
+Allowability is determined in accordance with: 2 CFR Part 200 Subpart E Cost Principles for all other non-federal entities - Other nonprofit organizations.
+Allowability is determined in accordance with: 2 CFR Part 200 Subpart E - Cost Principles for all other non-federal entities - Hospitals.
+Allowability is determined in accordance with the provisions of: 2 CFR Part 200 Subpart E - Cost Principles for all other non-federal entities - iv.
 Governmental organizations.
-Allowability for State, local, or federally recognized Indian tribal government is determined in accordance with: PART 225-Cost Principles for State, Local, and Indian Tribal Governments (OMB Circular A-87) - (5) They are not paid by the Federal Government under another award unless authorized by Federal statute to be used for cost sharing or matching. - (6) They are provided for in the approved budget. - (B) Valuing and documenting contributions - (1) Valuing recipient's property or services of recipient's employees.
+Allowability for State, local, or federally recognized Indian tribal government is determined in accordance with: 2 CFR Part 200 Subpart E - Cost Principles for all other non-federal entities - (5) They are not paid by the Federal Government under another award unless authorized by Federal statute to be used for cost sharing or matching. - (6) They are provided for in the approved budget. - (B) Valuing and documenting contributions - (1) Valuing recipient's property or services of recipient's employees.
 Values are established in accordance with the applicable cost principles, which mean that amounts chargeable to the project are determined on the basis of costs incurred.
 For real property or equipment used on the project, the cost principles authorize depreciation or use charges.
 The full value of the item may be applied when the item will be consumed in the performance of the award or fully depreciated by the end of the award.
-In cases where the full value of a donated capital asset is to be applied as cost sharing or matching, that full value must be the lesser or the following:
+In cases where the full value of a donated capital asset is to be applied as cost sharing or matching, that full value must be the lesser or the following: - a.
+The certified value of the remaining life of the property recorded in the recipient's accounting records at the time of donation; or - b.
+The current fair market value.
+If there is sufficient justification, the Contracting Officer may approve the use of the current fair market value of the donated property, even if it exceeds the certified value at the time of donation to the project.
+The Contracting Officer may accept the use of any reasonable basis for determining the fair market value of the property.